 So take those three indicators together.
 Does your husband show repeated abusive behavior or more than one type, while showing a lack of awareness, responsibility or willingness to change?
 If you’re getting solid “Yes’s” on all of them, we may have a situation.

 So far we know that abusive behavior is repetitive, involves a variety of behaviors and often comes with a lack of awareness, responsibility, and change[viii].

 Let’s look at some specific examples of non-physical behavior.

 Porrua-Garcia tal (2016)[ix] developed a psychological scale called The Scale of Psychological Abuse in Intimate Partner Violence.
 In this scale, they divide psychological abuse into the following categories.
 There are six of them, and I’m going to list them off.
-There’s quite a bit here but remember that we have a simplified 2 page assessment available to our much appreciated supporters.
-It’s a good tool to help you identify if you’re in abusive marriage and should seek help.
+There’s quite a bit here but remember that we have a simplified 2-page assessment available to our much-appreciated supporters.
+It’s a good tool to help you identify if you’re in an abusive marriage and should seek help.
 You can get this by becoming a patron of The Marriage Podcast for Smart People.

 So let’s go through these six points on the scale of psychological abuse.
 Read through these statements and see if you recognize any of them in your own relationship

 - Emotional Abuse